axiomiety/crashburn/go-bt/README.md

 We need a client that can seed the dummy file.

 # TODO
- - make the listening port part of the config
+ - fix the hardcoding of ::1 everywhere...
  - client should publish number of completed/missing blocks to tracker
  - client should serve blocks!